Safeguarded Stochastic Polyak Step Sizes for Non-smooth Optimization: Robust Performance Without Small (Sub)Gradients: Convergence Analysis

 \end{theorem} This result provides an explicit guarantee for the \emph{last} iterate, often the quantity of practical interest, while retaining the same rate as the Cesàro bound.
 Similar remarks as in the previous section hold about the neighborhood in this regime, namely the neighborhood is decreasing with respect to safeguard $M$ (see also \Cref{sec:numpy}).

 Fewer results exist for Polyak‑type step sizes paired with momentum than for their momentum‑free counterparts. \citet{wang2023generalized}, treats a heavy‑ball variant under \emph{smooth} convex losses and achieves an $\mathcal{O}(1/T)$ rate. \citet{oikonomou2025stochastic} study the Stochastic Heavy Ball momentum via \ref{eq:ima}, again assuming smooth objectives.
 The only work that drops smoothness is the analysis of \citet{gower2025analysis}, which attains the $\mathcal{O}(T^{-1/2})$ rate in the convex, Lipschitz setting, but at the cost of requiring the quantities $f_i(x^*)$.
-Our safeguarded momentum rule removes this oracle dependence while preserving the same rate.
+Our safeguarded momentum rule removes this dependence on $f_i(x^*)$ dependence while preserving the same rate up to a neighborhood.